slowernews/wisdom-tldr/README.md

 ===
 ###On improvement

-You improve your skills by continuously learning: skills are perishable.<br>
+You improve by continuously learning: skills are perishable.<br>
 You improve by [practice](#on-learning-by-practice) and by [theory](#on-learning-by-theory).

 > *'To improve is to change; to be perfect is to change often.' -- Winston Churchill*